-Any PHA has ever terminated assistance under the program for any member of the family in the last five years.
+Any PHA has ever terminated assistance under the program for any member of the family.

 Any family member has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program.

 The family currently owes rent or other amounts to any PHA in connection with Section 8 or public housing assistance under the 1937 Act.